Continuing Education Requirements for Driving Training School Instructors

 1. You must complete 8 hours of continuing education every two years.
 (Or an average of 4 hours per year) The coursework requirement must be verified on the instructor's renewal application.

-3. The driver training school instructor is required to verify on your renewal application that you satisfied the continuing education requirement.
+3. The driver training school instructor is required to verify on your renewal application that you have satisfied the continuing education requirement.
 Keep your own record of your attendance at workshops/conferences.
 LikeOSPI/public school TSE programs, the entire DTS program/school's approval is in jeopardy if individual instructors are not in compliance with continuing education requirements.

 4. If a DTS instructor also teaches TSE in the public schools, the public school continuing education requirements must be fulfilled as well.
 View the requirements.